ghost717/regex/README.md

 - p{2,3}	Matches at least two occurrences of the letter p, but not more than three occurrences of the letter p.
 - p{2,}	Matches two or more occurrences of the letter p.
 - p{,3}	Matches at most three occurrences of the letter p

+### Position Anchors
+- ^p	Matches the letter p at the beginning of a line.
+- p$	Matches the letter p at the end of a line.